ansonl/ansonl.github.io/_store/0-toyota-corolla-cross-hybrid-spare-wheel-holder.md

 - **Center Bore Diameter (mm)** - The diameter of the center hole in the rim.

 - **Hub Surface Depth (mm)** - The distance from the downward [hub](/assets/images/store/parts-of-a-wheel-rim_50perc.webp) surface to the ground when the tire is laid flat for storage.

+  - 📏 Hub Surface Depth is most accurate when physically measured with the actual tire.

+    > 1. Lay the tire flat.
+    > 1. Measure the Hub Surface Depth to the floor.
+    > 1. Flip the tire to lay flat on the other side of the tire.
+    > 1. Measure the Hub Surface Depth to the floor.
+    > 1. Use the lower of the 2 measured Hub Surface Depths.*
-Hub Surface Depth is most accurately physically measured with the actual tire.
-If the measured Hub Surface Depth is < 20 mm, the tire should be laid on the other side.
+    > ###### *If the measured Hub Surface Depth is < 20 mm, the tire should be laid on the other side.

-  - It can be estimated with the below equation.
+  - Hub Surface Depth can be estimated with the below equation.

   {% raw %}
   $$